loomio/loomio_help/content/guides/four-patterns-of-success.md

 #### Group spotlight

 *[3SG](https://blog.loomio.org/2019/05/09/uniting-charities-for-a-common-cause/?utm_campaign=guide&utm_term=help) built a community of 200 people in the nonprofit sector, who collaborate on charitable projects.
 The 3SG team recently used Loomio to engage more members and include the voices of people who would otherwise be too shy to speak up.
-“It’s more democratic”.*
+“It’s more democratic”.
+[Read more…](https://blog.loomio.org/2019/05/09/uniting-charities-for-a-common-cause/?utm_campaign=guide&utm_term=help)*

 ## Work better together with Loomio